undeMalum/portfolio/content/posts/july-activity/index.md

 As I said, I had an opportunity to try something new in my physical development and here's a short list of it.

 ## Jump rope
 I think it's pointless to explain what jump rope is.
 If you were a kid, you must know what it is and if you don't... then I feel sorry for your childhood.
 Going back to the point, I made some clean-up in my shelves and rediscovered a jump rope.
-The instant flashback were incredible.
+Instant flashbacks were incredible.
 I had to test it and thus began my new routine while studying - jumping over a rope.
-It's a wonderful break that let's you move and increase your heart rate.
+It's a wonderful break that both let's you move and increase your heart rate.
 I really recommend it to everyone.

 ## Football
 Actually American football (incorrectly called simply football by the US citizens) is a game not popular in Poland.
-I bet you don't know any person that knows the rule of this game.
+I bet you don't know a single person that knows all the rules of this game.
 (It's directed to people reading it in Poland.)

-I'm no expert in the field as well, but I enjoy as hell throwing this oval-shaped ball with my friend.
-We had awful technique and no clue about a proper one, but who care?
+I'm no expert in the field as well, but I enjoy as hell throwing this oval-shaped ball with others.
+We had awful technique and no clue about a proper one, but who cares?
 It's fun and that's what matter to me.

 ***
 {{< neighbouring >}}